bishop335/Bishop-inc-github.io/README.md

 # Bishop-inc-github.io
-Professional portfolio website for Bishop-inc
+Professional portfolio with website and community hub for Bishop-inc